Table of contents

 Further information

 What is mustard seed?
-In this article, this refers to the seeds of Brassica juncea (L.) CZERN. (var. juncea , syn.: Brassica juncea var. agrestis PRAIN or Sinapis juncea ).
+In this article, this refers to the seeds of Brassica juncea (L.) CZERN. (var. juncea, syn.: Brassica juncea var. agrestis PRAIN or Sinapis juncea).
 The plant species belongs to the family of cruciferous plants (Brassicaceae or Cruciferae).
 It has numerous subspecies (spp.), subspecies and forms that are mainly consumed as leaf vegetables, especially in Asia.

 Brown mustard is better suited to agricultural cultivation and mechanical harvesting than black mustard, 2 because it is easier to cultivate 3 and its pods are less prone to bursting.
 Brassica juncea is grown worldwide: in North America and Europe mainly as a spice, in India for oil production and in Asian countries (eg China, Japan) as a root and leaf vegetable.
-2 In Austria, around 90% of the mustard grown is white mustard and the remaining percentage is brown and black mustard .
+2 In Austria, around 90% of the mustard grown is white mustard and the remaining percentage is brown and black mustard.

 Whole mustard seeds have no taste when they are undamaged.
 The typical mustard taste and its sharpness can only be perceived when mechanical processes bring the corresponding enzymes (myrosinases) together with their substrates (mustard oil glycosides).
 These are spatially separated from one another in the intact plant.
 If the cell walls are destroyed during preparation or by chewing the plant, the enzymes and substrates come into contact with one another.
 This causes a chemical reaction that is accelerated by the presence of water (e.g. in saliva).
 The myrosinases break down the mustard oil glycosides into glucose (dextrose) and mustard oils.
 The latter are substances that have the typical sharp and biting taste, which in nature deters predators and protects the plant from further damage.
 2 The food industry uses this effect to obtain the desired taste in mustard products.
-The taste and smell can also be varied, preserved for longer or intensified using water or liquids such as vinegar, milk, wine or beer.
+The taste and smell can also be varied, maintained for longer or intensified using water or liquids such as vinegar, milk, wine or beer.
 20

 Alternative names